geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-30/meeting-transcript.md

 So next goal is for me is to make 70 B. Harding works.
 I think this requires understand memory because I was not easily trying to.
 And instead of one GPU using 50% of a memory, now I have to 2 GPUs use both using 90% of a memory and I don't know what.

 ##### **Geohot** [[00:18:27](https://www.youtube.com/watch?v=U-UYchhy_dY&t=1107)]
 Yeah, well, I mean, I think I think we all sort of have a.
-We also have a job to do for for llama 405 Bay.
+We also have a job to do for for LLaMA 405 Bay.
 Yeah, I mean, you're on the.

 ##### **Chenyu** [[00:18:39](https://www.youtube.com/watch?v=U-UYchhy_dY&t=1119)]
 I'll tell you the gradually adding features so we can work with bigger and bigger models with more and more pieces that we will need eventually for or why we're training in the script.
 Can we train 8B according to the like the rules?
 So a one that who doesn't work.
 So let's look immediate blocker.
 It cannot even.